 How to Macrame?

 New to Macrame?
 No worries, it’s actually very easy to learn!
-Check out my Macrame for Beginners Guide to quickly master the basic knots and discover all my best Macrame beginner tips.
+Check out my Macrame for Beginners Guides to quickly master the basic knots and discover all my best Macrame beginner tips.

 I’ve also created a Macrame Supplies Guide with all my favorite materials like hoops, dowels, and rings to make your Modern Macrame projects look even more amazing!